 (35) Developer--Any Person entering into a contractual relationship with the Owner to provide Developer Services with respect to the Development and receiving the right to earn a fee for such services and any other Person receiving any portion of a Developer Fee, whether by subcontract or otherwise, except if the Person is acting as a consultant with no Control.
 The Developer may or may not be a Related Party or Principal of the Owner.

-(36) Developer Fee--Compensation in amounts defined in §11.302(e)(7) of this chapter (relating to Underwriting Rules and Guidelines) paid by the Owner to the Developer for Developer Services inclusive of compensation to a Development Consultant(s), Development Team member or any subcontractor that performs Developer Services or provides guaranties on behalf of the Owner will be characterized as Developer Fee.
+(36) Developer Fee--Compensation in amounts defined in §11.302(e)(7) of this chapter (relating to Total Housing Development Costs, Developer Fee in the Underwriting Rules and Guidelines) paid by the Owner to the Developer for Developer Services inclusive of compensation to a Development Consultant(s), Development Team member or any subcontractor that performs Developer Services or provides guaranties on behalf of the Owner will be characterized as Developer Fee.
 A person who is entitled to a Developer Fee assumes the risk that it may not be paid if the anticipated sources of repayment prove insufficient.

 (37) Developer Services--A scope of work relating to the duties, activities and responsibilities for pre-development, development, design coordination, and construction oversight of the Property generally including but not limited to:

-(A) site selection and purchase or lease contract negotiation;
+(A) Site selection and purchase or lease contract negotiation;

-(B) identifying and negotiating sources of construction and permanent financing, including financing provided by the Department;
+(B) Identifying and negotiating sources of construction and permanent financing, including financing provided by the Department;

-(C) coordination and administration of activities, including the filing of applications to secure such financing;
+(C) Coordination and administration of activities, including the filing of applications to secure such financing;

-(D) coordination and administration of governmental permits, and approvals required for construction and operation;
+(D) Coordination and administration of governmental permits, and approvals required for construction and operation;

-(E) selection and coordination of development consultants including architect(s), engineer(s), third-party report providers, attorneys, and other design or feasibility consultants;
+(E) Selection and coordination of development consultants including architect(s), engineer(s), third-party report providers, attorneys, and other design or feasibility consultants;

-(F) selection and coordination of the General Contractor and construction contract(s);
+(F) Selection and coordination of the General Contractor and construction contract(s);

-(G) construction oversight;
+(G) Construction oversight;

-(H) other consultative services to and for the Owner;
+(H) Other consultative services to and for the Owner;

-(I) guaranties, financial or credit support if a Related Party; and
+(I) Guaranties, financial or credit support if a Related Party; and

-(J) any other customary and similar activities determined by the Department to be Developer Services.
+(J) Any other customary and similar activities determined by the Department to be Developer Services.

 (38) Development--A residential rental housing project that consists of one or more buildings under common ownership and financed under a common plan which has applied for Department funds.
-This includes a proposed qualified low income housing project, as defined by Code, §42(g), that consists of one or more buildings containing multiple Units owned that is financed under a common plan, and that is owned by the same person for federal tax purposes and may consist of multiple buildings that are located on scattered sites and contain only rent restricted Units. (§2306.6702(a)(6))
+This includes a proposed qualified low income housing project, as defined by Code, §42(g), that consists of one or more buildings containing multiple Units owned that is financed under a common plan, and that is owned by the same Person for federal tax purposes and may consist of multiple buildings that are located on scattered sites and contain only rent restricted Units. (§2306.6702(a)(6))

 (39) Development Consultant or Consultant--Any Person who provides professional or consulting services relating to the filing of an Application, or post award documents as required by the program.